Gliding around in a mokoro – this must be Botswana.

 This diversity is also true of the environment.
 A land-locked country just a little larger than France, Botswana consists mainly of a gently undulating sandsheet punctuated by the occasional isolated outcrop of rock.
 In the north, two major features stand out: enormous saltpans, and the huge inland delta of the Okavango River.
 The climate follows a similar pattern to that of most of southern Africa: a ‘rainy season’ between November and April, typically followed by days of cloudless blue skies when daytime temperatures gradually rise to a sticky peak in October, but can fall below below zero at night between June and August.

-To understand more about the weather – and the best time for a safari holiday to Botswana, see Botswana’s climate statistics.
+To understand more about the weather – and the best time for a Botswana safari holiday, see Botswana’s climate statistics.